f4exb/sdrdaemon/README.md

   - `freq=<int>` Desired tune frequency in Hz.
 Valid range from 1M to 1.8G. (default 100M: `100000000`)
   - `srate=<int>` Device sample rate. `list` lists valid values and exits. (default `10000000`).
 Valid values depend on the Airspy firmware.
 Airspy firmware and library must support dynamic sample rate query.
-  - `decim=<int>` log2 of the decimation factor.
-Samples collected from the device are downsampled by two to the power of this value.
   - `lgain=<x>` LNA gain in dB.
 Valid values are: `0, 1, 2, 3, 4, 5, 6, 7, 8 ,9 ,10, 11 12, 13, 14, list`. `list` lists valid values and exits. (default `8`)
   - `mgain=<x>` Mixer gain in dB.
 Valid values are: `0, 1, 2, 3, 4, 5, 6, 7, 8 ,9 ,10, 11 12, 13, 14, 15, list`. `list` lists valid values and exits. (default `8`)
   - `vgain=<x>` VGA gain in dB.
 Valid values are: `0, 1, 2, 3, 4, 5, 6, 7, 8 ,9 ,10, 11 12, 13, 14, 15, list`. `list` lists valid values and exits. (default `0`)